ibizaman/rpi/README.md

 **This will format the SD Card so you will lose everything that's on it.**

-This will ask you a few questions:
+Run without argument to see help.

+The needed arguments are:
 * what SD card you want to format,
 * what rpi model you want (1 and 2 supported),
 * what network profile (in `/etc/netctl/`) you want to install.

-Then it will proceed to:
+It will proceed to:
 * format the SD Card,
-* download the latest ArchLinuxARM iso from http://os.archlinuxarm.org/os/ (in background while the formatting takes place),
+* download the latest ArchLinuxARM iso from http://os.archlinuxarm.org/os/ (in background while the formatting takes place**,
 * untar the iso to the SD Card,
 * install needed packages to be able to chroot into the RPI,
 * and finally chroot in the RPI and update the packages through pacman.

+## Run scripts

+Apart from top-level scripts, all others are meant to be run through `./execute_local.sh` or `./execute_remote.sh`.
+Use the first if the SD Card is plugged in, otherwise use the second to ssh onto the RPI and run the script there.

 ## fileserver/